 TBIs are increasingly more common.
 Motor vehicle crashes were the third overall leading cause of TBI-related emergency room visits, hospitalizations, and deaths (14%).
 Furthermore, the Centers for Disease Control and Prevention (CDC) estimates that 5.3 million Americans are currently living with long-term or permanent mental and physical impairments as a result of a TBI.

-Signs & Symptoms of a Concussion Following an Accident
+Signs and Symptoms of a Concussion Following an Accident

 You may have suffered a TBI or concussion if you have been involved in a car accident and are experiencing the following symptoms: